Paul Quinn, CEO

 Melanie Bignold, director of education

-Melanie has been working in education for 14 years and has held a variety of senior roles, both in the secondary and further education sector, including Deputy Head, Assistant Head, Head of Year and Head of Department.
-She is very excited to start her new role at West Lea school as Director of Education.
+Melanie is West Lea’s director of education, working alongside Renee Flourentzou.
+Prior to this role, she has been working in education for 14 years and has held a variety of senior roles, both in the secondary and further education sector, including deputy head, assistant head, head of year and head of department.

-Most recently, Melanie has served as Vice Principal for Quality of Education at Aylward Academy, where she successfully implemented the whole academy curriculum.
-She is passionate about developing excellent CPD opportunities for all, and has worked as a Specialist Leader of Education to develop routes for all.
-She currently holds leadership responsibility for SEND across the academy.
+Most recently, Melanie has served as vice principal for quality of education at Aylward Academy, where she successfully implemented the whole academy curriculum.
+She is passionate about developing excellent CPD opportunities for all and has worked as a specialist leader of education to develop routes for all.

 Melanie also has an undergraduate degree in Modern Greek and French Studies from Kings College London University and undertook her PGCE in Religious Education at the Institute of Education, London.